Resting Neurons, Active Insights: Robustifying Activation Sparsity in LLMs via Spontaneity: Introduction

+However, achieving high sparsity levels often entails significant accuracy degradation or necessitates costly retraining and architectural modifications \cite{mirzadeh2023relu, zhang2024relu}.
+While recent methods, such as TEAL \cite{liu2024training}, LaRoSA \cite{liu2025rosa}, and R-Sparse \cite{zhangr}, optimize the efficiency-accuracy trade-off via magnitude thresholding and structured patterns, sparse models still consistently underperform their dense counterparts, indicating that selective inhibitions can disrupt pretrained representations and introduce instability or information loss.
+We hypothesize that this instability stems from the absence of universal activations that anchor pretrained representations during sparse computation.
+This hypothesis finds supported in the observation that, as shown in Figure~\ref{fig:universal_activation}, the proportion of neurons that remain permanently active across tokens decays exponentially with sequence length under different sparsity levels (see Appendix~\ref{app:neuron}).

-We address this challenge by introducing \textbf{spontaneous neurons}, a novel mechanism inspired by spontaneous activity in biological neural systems \cite{hubel1962receptive,arieli1996dynamics,kenet2003spontaneously}.
-Our approach augments sparse computation with learnable, input-independent activations that act as representational scaffolds.
-These spontaneous neurons complement input-dependent selections, encoding prior expectations and preserving critical information.
-Crucially, they can be merged into bias terms after training, incurring no additional inference cost.
-We optimize them via knowledge distillation, minimizing KL divergence between dense and sparse model outputs.
+To address this limitation, we introduce \textbf{spontaneous neurons}, a lightweight mechanism inspired by spontaneous activity in biological neural systems \cite{hubel1962receptive,arieli1996dynamics,kenet2003spontaneously}, to augment activation-sparse LLMs with few \textit{input-independent activations} that serve as stable representational anchors.
+These spontaneous neurons complement input-dependent activations by encoding prior expectations distilled from the dense model, thereby mitigating the representational drift induced by sparsification.
+Importantly, they can be absorbed into bias terms after training, incurring no additional inference cost.

-By bridging neuroscientific principles with practical LLM optimization, we provide a principled framework for improving sparse inference.
-Our contributions are: \begin{itemize} \item We propose spontaneous neurons, a lightweight and neuro-scientifically inspired mechanism to address performance degradation in LLMs with dynamic input sparsity. \item We show that our method effectively closes the performance gap between sparse and dense models while incurring no extra inference overhead, making it a practical and efficient solution for real-world deployment. \item We conduct extensive experiments to demonstrate how spontaneous neurons stabilize model representations and provide a comprehensive analysis of their design, including optimal injection layers and seamless compatibility with quantization. \end{itemize}
+By reframing activation sparsity through the lens of representational stability, our work provides a principled approach to improving sparse inference in LLMs.
+Our contributions are threefold: \begin{itemize} \item (i) proposing spontaneous neurons as a biologically inspired and computationally negligible mechanism to stabilize activation-sparse LLMs; \item (ii) narrowing the performance gap between sparse and dense models across architectures, benchmarks, and sparsity levels at 1.178\% improvement on average without sacrificing efficiency; \item (iii) providing rigorous theoretical and empirical evidence that \textsc{SPON} functions as a neural scaffolding, preventing representational drift and ensuring the integrity of latent distributions. \end{itemize} One can find the implementation at \url{https://github.com/hxu105/SPON}.